Summer and Smoke: Synopsis

-By the play's end, however, Buchanan and Alma have traded places philosophically.
-She has been transformed beyond modesty.
-She throws herself at him, saying "now I have changed my mind, or the girl who said 'no', — she doesn't exist any more, she died last summer — suffocated in smoke from something on fire inside her."
-But he has changed, he is engaged to settle down with a respectable, younger girl, and as he tries to convince Alma that what they had between them was indeed a "spiritual bond", she realizes, in any event, that it is too late.
-In the final scene, Alma accosts a young traveling salesman at dusk in the town park, and as the curtain falls, she follows him to enjoy the "after-dark entertainment" at Moon Lake Casino, where she had resisted Buchanan's attempt to seduce her the previous summer.
+By the play's end, Buchanan and Alma have traded places philosophically.
+She has been transformed.
+She throws herself at him, saying "she doesn't exist any more, she died last summer — suffocated in smoke from something on fire inside her".
+But he has changed, he is engaged to marry a respectable, younger girl, and as he tries to convince Alma that what their relationship was indeed a "spiritual bond", she realizes that it is too late to rescue it.
+In the final scene, Alma accosts a young traveling salesman in the park and follows him to enjoy the entertainment at Moon Lake Casino.

 Production history

 On 6 October 1948, after an opening run in Dallas, Texas, Summer and Smoke received its first Broadway performance at the Music Box Theatre in New York City in a production staged by Margo Jones and designed by Jo Mielziner with Tod Andrews, Margaret Phillips, Monica Boyar and Anne Jackson.
-The play ran for 102 performances, and at the time, represented a downturn in popularity for Williams following his successful A Streetcar Named Desire.
+The play ran for 102 performances, and at the time, represented a comparative failure for Williams following his success with A Streetcar Named Desire.
+The play was produced in London in 1951, first at the Lyric Theatre, Hammersmith and then in the West End at the Duchess Theatre.

-In 1952, Geraldine Page played the lead role in a revival directed by José Quintero at the newly founded Circle in the Square Theatre in downtown New York (the theater was in its earlier Sheridan Square Playhouse location).
-Her performance has been credited with helping to launch the Off-Broadway movement, putting both herself and Quintero on the map, and vindicating the play.
-Page starred in an hour-long adaptation of the play on the radio series Best Plays in 1953 opposite Richard Kiley (recordings of which still exist).
-She also portrayed Alma Winemiller in the 1961 film opposite Laurence Harvey, earning an Academy Award nomination (as did Una Merkel playing her mother).
+In 1952, Geraldine Page played the lead role in a revival directed by José Quintero at the newly founded Circle in the Square Theatre, which was then in its Sheridan Square Playhouse location in lower Manhattan.
+Her performance has been credited with helping to launch the Off-Broadway movement, putting both herself and Quintero on the map and vindicating the play.
+In 1953, Page starred opposite Richard Kiley in an hour-long adaptation of the play on the radio series Best Plays, recordings of which still exist.
+She also portrayed Alma Winemiller in the 1961 film opposite Laurence Harvey, earning an Academy Award nomination, as did Una Merkel playing her mother.
 Additional Oscar nominations went to the Art Direction and Elmer Bernstein's evocative musical score.
+In 1963, Peter Boyle starred in the play during the opening season of Wayside Theatre.

 The Broadway premiere of the revised version titled The Eccentricities of a Nightingale was staged in 1976.
 The production was directed by Edwin Sherin, with scenery by William Ritman, costumes by Theoni V. Aldredge, lighting by Marc B. Weiss and original music by Charles Gross.
 It was produced in conjunction with Marc W. Jacobs.
 The production stage manager was Henry Banister and press was by Seymour Krawitz, Patricia McLean Krawitz and Louise Ment.
 The show starred Betsy Palmer (Alma), Shepperd Strudwick (Rev. Winemiller), Grace Carney (Mrs. Winemiller), Nan Martin (Mrs. Buchanan), Peter Blaxill (Roger Doremus), Jen Jones (Mrs. Bassett), Patricia Guinan (Rosemary), W.P.
-Dremak (Vernon), Thomas Stechschulte (Traveling Salesman) and David Selby as Dr. Buchanan.
+Dremak (Vernon), Thomas Stechschulte (Traveling Salesman) and David Selby (Dr. Buchanan).
 The production ran for 24 performances at the Morosco Theatre.